 Box/Tab Insert Clasp

 This clasp is unique in that it consists of a tab that slides into a more or less ornamental box or frame.
 If you’re willing to spend some money, you can avoid losing your necklace or bracelet by purchasing a box clasp with a safety latch or chain to keep the tab from coming out.
+Handcrafted jewelry-making transforms gleaming silver into exquisite, one-of-a-kind treasures through meticulous artistry and skilled craftsmanship.
 While most of these are simple in appearance, more ornate examples adorned with enamel, gemstones, or inlay work are available.

 Filigree Clasp